fl101/awardfares-blog/_posts/2023-04-20-awardfares-vs-expertflyer.md

 While ExpertFlyer provides a combined number of available seats, it's not clear where this data is sourced from, and it is hard to relate to the availability per frequent flyer program.

-AwardFares gives you accurate, up-to-date information on the award seat availability **for each** frequent flyer program, so users can determine not only what, but also how to book those seats.
+AwardFares gives you accurate, up-to-date information on the award seat availability **for each** frequent flyer program (more coming soon!), so users can determine not only what, but also how to book those seats.

 <img src="/assets/img/awardfares-vs-expertflyer/2b-awardfares-vs-expertflyer-data.webp" alt="AwardFares provides accurate and real data for each frequent flyer program." />